yAOwzers/tp/docs/DeveloperGuide.md

 The UML sequence diagram below shows how the add task command works.
-![Sequence Diagram for Add Task Command](diagrams/class/jpeg/add_task.jpg)
+![Sequence Diagram for Add Task Command](diagrams/class/jpeg/add_task.jpg) Figure [8].
+Sequence diagram for the Add Task Command

 <hr>
 TaskList also allows the deletion of tasks by the user.

 The figure below shows how the delete task command works:
-![Sequence Diagram for Delete Task Command](diagrams/class/jpeg/delete_task.jpg)
+![Sequence Diagram for Delete Task Command](diagrams/class/jpeg/delete_task.jpg) Figure [9].
+Sequence diagram for the Delete Task Command

 Here are the general steps that the command goes through when the user inputs "delete 1":
 1. The `CliUserInterface` receives the "delete 1" input by the user and passes it to the `InputParser` class.